 G&A (General and Administrative Expenses)

-What is G&A?
+What Is G&A?

 G&A stands for General and Administrative expenses.
 These are the costs a company incurs to keep its daily operations running smoothly, regardless of its production or sales volume.
 Think of it as the oil that keeps the business machine humming along.

-Common G&A expenses include:
+Common G&A Expenses

 • Executive salaries